gionn/gionn.github.io/_posts/2010-05-16-statusnet-on-nginx.md

 categories: !binary |-
   ZW5fdXM=
 ---
-<a href="http://status.net/">StatusNet</a> is an opensource <a href="http://en.wikipedia.org/wiki/Twitter">twitter</a>-like clone.
+StatusNet is an opensource <a href="http://en.wikipedia.org/wiki/Twitter">twitter</a>-like clone.
 You can install StatusNet on your own server and run your private status server for people in your organization.

 Install is pretty straight-forward, so I am not showing here any bit to you.
 I am attaching here my nginx configuration file and the relevant option in StatusNet config.php to enable fancy URLs.